 Having the necessary client meeting forms available for the estate administration process is a key component to developing a successful estate planning practice.

-We are pleased to make available to the estate planning community 9 Estate Administration Forms - - developed and used by estate planning attorney, Phil Kavesh’s, law practice.
-Anything from a Estate Administration Fee Agreement (for a fixed fee approach to the estate administration process), disclosures, client acknowledgements, and a post-mortem checklist for IRA Beneficiary Trusts.
+We are pleased to make available to the estate planning community 8 Estate Administration Forms - - developed and used by estate planning attorney, Phil Kavesh’s, law practice.
+Anything from an Estate Administration Fee Agreement (for a fixed fee approach to the estate administration process), disclosures, and client acknowledgements..

-You might also be interested in our Ultimate Estate Planning Client Meeting Forms Bundle Package, which comes complete with all 9 Estate Administration Forms, plus 23 other forms to help you and your practice.
+You might also be interested in our Ultimate Estate Planning Client Meeting Forms Bundle Package, which comes complete with all 8 Estate Administration Forms, plus several other forms to help you and your practice.
 For more information, click here.

 What’s Included in the Estate Administration Forms Bundle Package?